Docento.app Logo

 How to Reduce PDF File Size

-While Docento.app is designed for editing and signing, not compression, knowing how to shrink a file is a valuable skill.
+Knowing how to shrink a file is a valuable skill, and Docento.app now includes a free, private way to do it.
 Here are the best methods, from easiest to most advanced.

-Method 1: Use a Free Online Compression Tool
+Method 1: Use Our Free Compress PDF Tool

 Method 2: The "Print to PDF" Trick